xiawi/weixiang-s-vault/The ultimate guide to body recomposition.md

 ### Weighing Scale
 - Weigh as soon as you wake up, after using the bathroom before drinking any water or eating food.
 ### Measuring Tape
+- Take measurements consistently.
+Either at the belly button or the smallest site on the waist.